 Internal Sources

-- Human Error: Misconfigurations, accidental exposure, sending sensitive information to the wrong recipient, etc.
+- Human Error: Misconfigurations, accidental exposure, sending sensitive information to the wrong recipient, careless user behavior, etc.

 - Insider Threats: Malicious activities by current or former employees, contractors, or trusted third parties who have legitimate access.

-- Access Mismanagement: Inadequate control over access privileges and failure to revoke access for former employees.
+- Access Mismanagement: Inadequate control over access privileges, failure to revoke access for former employees, or improper handling of tools like a data loader, which can inadvertently expose sensitive information.

 External Sources